-Nurse faculty applicants teaching at schools of nursing where at least 50 percent of the student body is from a disadvantaged background (DAB) will receive a funding priority.
-See DEFINITIONS for further clarification for determining whether students are from disadvantaged backgrounds.
+Nurse faculty applicants teaching at schools of nursing with at least 50 percent of the student body from a disadvantaged background (DAB) will receive a funding priority.

+See the DEFINITIONS section to determine whether nursing students are from a disadvantaged background.
 The nurse faculty applicant is responsible for assuring that the POC at the school of nursing submits the signed and completed Certification of Disadvantaged Background form.